mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/0-overview.md

 ## Scoping

 Lifecycle components can be applied at different levels of the application.
 They can be applied at the app, controller, or endpoint level.
-By applying lifecycle components at different levels, you can control where the lifecycle component is or isn't applied.
+By applying Lifecycle Components at different levels, you can control where the Lifecycle Component is or isn't applied.

 ### App Level

-To apply a lifecycle component to the entire application, you can annotate the app with the lifecycle component.
+To apply a Lifecycle Component to the entire application, you can annotate the app with the Lifecycle Component.

 ```dart title="routes/apps/my_app.dart"
 import 'package:revali_router/revali_router.dart';